How to adapt an assistive device for a growing child

 - The maximum weight for the Innowalk Small is 50 kg, and the height measures are 80-150 cm

 - The maximum weight for the Innowalk Medium is 75 kg, and the height measures are 130-180 cm

 - The maximum weight for the Innowalk Large is 95 kg, and the height measures are 160-190 cm

-As your child grows, so too must the helping aid.
+As your child grows, so too must the assistive device.
 Luckily adjusting the equipment needn’t be difficult.
 Just because you cannot do it at home by yourself, doesn’t make it any more of a milestone.
-In the countries we have representation, aid consultants or other certified persons will help you adjust your child's helping aid so that they can continue on growing.
+In the countries we have representation, aid consultants or other certified persons will help you adjust your child's assistive device so that they can continue on growing.

 Jens Kleine is a physiotherapist with many years of sales experience within assistive device technology across several European countries.
 He is very focused on users’ needs and dedicated in finding innovative solutions.
 Today, Jens has a product manager role working closely with both external clinicians, the salesforce and our R&D team.
 Always searching for solutions that bring movement to the people that need it most.

 The ability to move improves your child’s physical health.
 But it does something more than that: it brings them joy.
 People and...